 For additional information and to join the Student Literacy Corps, contact the Literacy Center located in the Continuing Education Building.
-Call 729-5386.
+Call 729-5387 or 729-5344.

 STUDENT ATHLETICS

 OWCC is an active member of the National Junior College Athletic Association (NJCAA) and the Florida Community College Activities Association (FCCAA) which is composed of all public community colleges in Florida.